Amy Hyman Gregory

 Office: Modesto A. Maidique Campus, PCA-369

-Amy Hyman Gregory is an Instructor in the Department of Criminology and Criminal Justice within the Steven J. Green School of International and Public Affairs.
-She holds a Ph.D. in Legal Psychology from Florida International University, a MA in Forensic Psychology from John Jay College of Criminal Justice, and a BA in Political Science from Binghamton University-State University of New York (SUNY).
-Her research interests include investigative interviewing techniques, police note-taking and report writing, eyewitness memory and identification procedures, and decision-making in criminal and civil cases.
+Amy Hyman Gregory is an Instructor and Undergraduate Program Director in the Department of Criminology and Criminal Justice within the Steven J. Green School of International and Public Affairs.
+She holds a Ph.D. in Legal Psychology from Florida International University, a M.A. in Forensic Psychology from John Jay College of Criminal Justice, and a B.A. in Political Science from Binghamton University-State University of New York (SUNY).
+Her research interests include investigative interviewing techniques, police note-taking, and report writing, eyewitness memory and identification procedures, and decision-making in criminal and civil cases.
 She has authored/co-authored manuscripts in the Journal of Experimental Psychology: Applied; the Journal of Investigative Psychology and Offender Profiling; Legal and Criminological Psychology; and Psychology, Crime, and Law.
 She has made presentations at numerous conferences including the American Psychological Association, the American Psychology-Law Society, the American Society of Criminology, and the Society for Applied Research in Memory and Cognition.

 During her doctoral studies at FIU, she taught undergraduate courses in Social Psychology, Legal Psychology, and Research Methods.
 She was awarded the Jack D. Gordon Institute for Public Policy and Citizenship Studies' Dissertation Award, as well as the Charles E. Perry Graduate Scholarship, and the Award for Outstanding Academic Achievement in Psychology.
 She currently teaches Research Methods in Criminal Justice, Measurement and Analysis in Criminal Justice, and Contemporary Issues in Criminal Justice for the Criminology and Criminal Justice Department.